 M-School was born from the need to transform the way our students learn about and are immersed in the new world of advertising and branding.
-In doing so, we answered the call to action from the advertising and branding community—specifically our close partner, thinkLA.
+In doing so, we answered the call to action from the advertising and branding community—specifically our close partner, ThinkLA.

-Two Distinct Tracks of Study
+Two Distinct Areas of Study

 Future-Proof & Real-World Ready